New York’s Grand Dame of Dog Poisoning

 Into that new moral twilight came Mrs. Charles A. Tuttle, a.k.a.
 Juliet, a.k.a. the Eastchester Dog Poisoner.

 When I described the Juliet Tuttle case to Deborah Blum, she said Tuttle sounded like an “angel of death”—similar to the kind of serial killer who preys on (human) hospital patients.
 These killers often use poison—or overdoses of medications—as their weapon, and they hide in the space between mercy and murder.
-An example: Donald Harvey claimed that he began nudging terminally ill patients toward death in the 1970s at a hospital in Kentucky where he worked as a nurse’s aid because, he said, he hated to see them suffer.
+An example: Donald Harvey claimed that he began nudging terminally ill patients toward death in the 1970s at a hospital in Kentucky where he worked as a nurse’s aide because, he said, he hated to see them suffer.
 Then, it seems, he became so addicted to the power rush that he got from killing that he began targeting dozens of patients—and also poisoned his lover and several neighbors.
 His craving for the kill escalated.
 In 1987, he pleaded guilty to murdering 37 people, many of them by arsenic and cyanide poisoning.

 Similarly, Juliet Tuttle represented herself as an angel of mercy who killed in order to prevent animals from suffering.
 And she, too, became more reckless as time went on.